Are you ready to start a WordPress blog?

 Just like that!

-NOTE: There are more WordPress theme shops and fine WordPress themes are available.
+NOTE: There are more WordPress theme shops, and beautiful WordPress themes are available.
 We will cover them all shortly.
 If you’d like to know, please consider bookmarking this page.

 Best WordPress Plugins

-A popular drag and drop WordPress plugin available in the market.
+A famous drag and drop WordPress plugin available in the market.
 WPForms is a freemium plugin.
-Means they do have a free version called WPForms Lite which can be downloaded through the WordPress plugins repository.
-And a premium version with so many awesome advanced features.
+This means they do have a free version called WPForms Lite, which can be downloaded through the WordPress plugins repository.
+And a premium version with so many excellent advanced features.

 Your website’s speed matters.
 In our all websites and client websites, we are using WP Rocket as a caching plugin.
-The plugin is used by nearly 1 million WordPress installs and I am pretty sure that they are enjoying the performance.
+Nearly 1 million WordPress installs use the plugin, and I am pretty sure that they are enjoying the performance.

-According to other popular WordPress caching plugins, WP Rocket provides a clean and simple user set up wizard which will help you easily configure the plugin.
-And it can be also integrated with Cloudflare, Google Analytics, Sucuri, etc…
+According to other popular WordPress caching plugins, WP Rocket provides a clean and straightforward user set up wizard, which will help you easily configure the plugin.
+And it can also be integrated with Cloudflare, Google Analytics, Sucuri, etc.

 You might be aware of the Yoast SEO plugin.
 However, we have moved all our blogs to Rank Math.
-Rank Math is a new WordPress SEO plugin which is created by MyThemeShop.
-It offers so many advanced features while other plugins integrate those features on their premium version.
+Rank Math is a new WordPress SEO plugin that is created by MyThemeShop.
+It offers so many advanced features, while other plugins integrate those features on their premium version.